 If you're interested…keep reading.

 So Clickfunnels is relatively “new” in the world of online marketing, as it only started in 2014, but here’s what it actually is, just in case you’ve never heard of it or you’re wondering if this post is even relevant to you:

 Clickfunnels is a cloud-based software tool that you can use to create stunning landing pages for lead magnets, selling your digital products, and even webinars in order to grow your business.

 Cloud-based simply means you can log into their website from anywhere and work on your website.
 You don’t have to download and install anything onto your computer.
 It’s very robust, but super intuitive and easy to use.
 I use it every day.
 Seriously…every.single.day.

 What Clickfunnels is not:

 MailChimp used to be the only one that was free, however, in late 2019, ConvertKit rolled out a free program, so this is actually a game changer because ConvertKit is far and away the best email automation provider.
 Why?
 Because you can see your automations visually (like HubSpot).
-HubSpot is an enterprise system that costs $10,000 up front, so many new bloggers don’t have the ability to go pro with HubSpot Automation right away, but the closest you can get to HubSpot is definitely ConvertKit.
+HubSpot is an enterprise system that is best suited for businesses making over $250,000 per year in annual revenue (and they require payment up front) so many new bloggers don’t have the ability to go pro with HubSpot Automation right away, but in my opinion, the closest you can get to HubSpot is definitely ConvertKit!